mspaintmsi/superUser/README.md

 They are equivalent to `superUser /ws`.

-- The new process runs in the same window and performs its inputs and outputs there.
+- The child process runs in the same window and performs its inputs and outputs there.
-- `sudo` waits for this process to finish.
+- `sudo` waits for this process to finish and returns its exit code.
-- Then its exit code is returned and you can retrieve it with the errorlevel variable.

-The `/v` option is not implemented.
+Usage is the same as superUser, except that the `s`, `v`, and `w` options do not exist.

 ### Examples